LexiFi/dead_code_analyzer/docs/USAGE.md

 To fix the situation, one can use the `--references <path>` option.
 This option includes the `<path>` when observing uses.

-`dead_code_analyzer --nothing -E all --exclude src/debug --references src/debug src`
+As a result, `dead_code_analyzer --exclude src/debug --references src/debug src`
-only reports values outside of `src/debug` and does not report values used by code in `src/debug`.
+only reports elements outside of `src/debug` and does not report elements used by code in `src/debug`.

 ## Value-related options